enochii/Jshell/readme.md

 # simple java shell

-based on exercise of the book `Operating System Concepts with Java`
+Based on java shell exercise of the book `Operating System Concepts with Java`

 ## it supports